 The 2017-2019 Center for Engaged Learning Research Seminar on Residential Learning Communities as a High-Impact Practice is led by Mimi Benjamin, Jody Jessup-Anger, Shannon Lundeen, and Cara McFadden.

 Shannon B. Lundeen is Director of Academic Initiatives for the Residential Campus and Associate Professor of Philosophy at Elon University.
 At Elon, Shannon oversees the incorporation and development of academic programs and initiatives in Elon’s seven residential neighborhoods, working to advance the University’s goal of transforming the residential experience at Elon by integrating the residential, academic, and social aspects of campus life.
 Shannon works with multiple departments and leaders across the university in order to recruit faculty and staff to serve in the residential campus as teachers, scholars, and mentors in a range of roles from living-learning community advisor to neighborhood faculty director-in-residence.
 She has previously served as a faculty member living in residence and as a living learning community advisor at a prior institution.
 Recently, Shannon was elected Chair of the newly founded Residential College Society, which seeks to transform higher education by providing a learning network for faculty and student affairs educators to share knowledge, build community, and advance scholarship about the residential college experience.
 Shannon has published in feminist philosophy, bioethics, and gender and sexuality studies and has conducted trainings, led workshops, and given presentations on diversity, women’s leadership, and Title IX in higher education.
-Shannon earned her Ph.D. in Philosophy and Graduate Certificate in Women’s Studies form Stony Brook University, and her B.A. in Philosophy and Women’s Studies from Colgate University.
+Shannon earned her Ph.D. in Philosophy and Graduate Certificate in Women’s Studies from Stony Brook University, and her B.A. in Philosophy and Women’s Studies from Colgate University.